 Hiro Ama - Everything Is Going To Make Sense In The End

 Hiro Ama is perhaps best known for his work with indie-rock outfit Teleman.
-Yet, in addition to his output with the band, the multi-instrumentalist has also built up an eclectic range of releases as a solo artist.
+Yet, in addition to his output with the band, the multi-instrumentalist has also built up an eclectic portfolio of releases as a solo artist.
 In recent weeks, he caught our attention once again with ‘Music for Peace and Harmony’ and ‘Sunday’, two healing ambient tracks released via PRAH Recordings.
 The releases represent a dramatic departure from his previous EPs Uncertainty and more recently, Animal Emotions, highlighting an artist in the midst of evolution.

 On his new recordings, Ama places the Waraku, a unique Japanese synthesizer front and center, to form the bedrock of these singles.
-This week, he shared ‘Everything Is Going To Make Sense In The End,’ another stripped-back track that once again leans on the enigmatic sounds of the instrument.
+This week, he shared ‘Everything Is Going To Make Sense In The End,’ another stripped-back track that leans on the enigmatic sounds of the instrument.
 This time, he pairs its distinctive tones with playful, melodic flute lines to create something that resonates with the listener on multiple frequencies.
 Discussing the track, Hiro explains, “I sometimes think after all the difficulties and challenges we face during our lifetime, it might not make sense at that time, but I hope that everything will fall into place, and somehow everything is going to make sense in the end.
 Playful melodies represent optimism, and the song is a reminder to myself to approach life with a sense of lightness and humour.
 Ultimately, in the grand scheme of things, nothing really matters.
 Having said that, I think it’s important to find peace and harmony in our lives.
 The moments we share, the experiences we cherish, and the journey to find one’s own inner peace and harmony do matter.
 It's in these moments of tranquility and connection that true fulfillment is found.”

 Hiro Ama.
 Credit: Neil Thomson